 - Strained relations: This is when separation pay is more favorable for the employee than being reinstated or restored to his/her previous position because the working environment is no longer desirable.

-The following are additional authorized causes provided by the DOLE Regulations3:
+The following are additional authorized causes provided by the DOLE Regulations2:

 - Lack of service assignment of security guard for a continuous period of six months;

-- Lack of service assignment of a security guard by reason of age; and
+- Lack of service assignment of a security guard because of age; and

 - Lack of reassignment of deployed personnel after three months.

-Just causes4, as opposed to authorized causes, are justified reasons for termination of employment due to an employee’s behavior or actions.
-If termination is due to these causes, separation pay is not necessary, unless it is agreed in the employment contract, company policy, or collective bargaining agreement, that separation pay will be given.
+Just causes3, as opposed to authorized causes, are justified reasons for termination of employment due to an employee’s behavior or actions.
+If termination is due to these causes, separation pay is not necessary unless it is agreed in the employment contract, company policy, or collective bargaining agreement that separation pay will be given.

 - Serious misconduct